MicrosoftDocs/semantic-kernel-docs/semantic-kernel/how-to/vector-store-connectors/vector-store-custom-mapper.md

 ---
-title: How to create a custom mapper for a Semantic Kernel Vector Store connector (Experimental)
+title: How to build a custom mapper for a Semantic Kernel Vector Store connector (Experimental)
-description: Describes how to create a custom mapper for a Semantic Kernel Vector Store connector
+description: Describes how to build a custom mapper for a Semantic Kernel Vector Store connector
 zone_pivot_groups: programming-languages
 author: westey-m
 ms.topic: tutorial